 Instead, an objective criteria is required although it is very likely that the criteria will be case sensitive.
 After all, a higher value crop can only be considered if it is physically possible to grow it.
 For example, on coral islands in the Pacific coconuts are likely to be the main crop with some production of taro, kava, maybe cocoa and even maybe coffee, together with seaweed and fishing.
 Diversification may be limited in scope, particularly when access to markets is taken into account.

 Therefore, the factors that need to be taken into account in developing a criteria are:

 1 What can be grown,

 2 Farm gate value per ton,

 6 Use value.

 Assuming rice gives $560 farm gate gross value per ha., the benchmark in a rice producing country is set.
 Growing something like cauliflowers, may yield $750 or $1,000 per hectare.
-Such a change may be desirable as it increases income and on farm employment as well as a varied diet but is difficult to view as a high value diversification. a good diversification, probably, and small farmers could be encouraged to set aside part of their land on a season or annual basis for such purposes.
+Such a change may be desirable as it increases income and on farm employment as well as a varied diet but is difficult to view as a high value diversification.
+A good diversification, probably, and small farmers could be encouraged to set aside part of their land on a season or annual basis for such purposes.
 The staple crops like wheat, maize, rice and barley play a very important role in the dietary habits of the countries which grow them.
 The markets are assured even if they are low value.
 Demand for crops like cauliflower, in contrast, are limited.

 The debate is endless, we have tended to use the criteria that a commodity that sells FOB or wholesale at over $1,000 per ton is very high value and any crop that yields more than $1,000 per hectare high value.
 It is arbitary to use such guidelines but some criteria must be set at inception.